2026 VENDORS

 Christine and Michael McCauliffe

 Papa Dukes BBQ has been in the food service business for over 10 years.
-We have been a member of the Adirondack Farmers Market for more than 20 years.
-Our food is cooked in house at our commissary in Willsboro.
-We do all types of catering for public and private events.
-We use our mobile Kitchen to serve at Farmers Markets, festivals, and special events.
+They have been a member of the Adirondack Farmers Market for more than 20 years.
+Their food is cooked in house at our commissary in Willsboro.
+They do all types of catering for public and private events.
+They use their mobile kitchen to serve at Farmers Markets, festivals, and special events.

 • Pat and April's Pork